Your support secured a 150k national historic preservation grant for the Odd Fellows building! Thank-you so much, we love you!!!

 - Heavy perfumes

 Last Sunday of the month, $10 at the door.
-Recommended to wear loose fitting, free-flowing, light clothing you can sweat in.
+(2nd Sunday of the month class added starting in April) Recommended to wear loose fitting, free-flowing, light clothing you can sweat in.
 Typically these events are not geared toward kids.
 That said, they are welcome if they are mature enough to dance unattended and follow the rules above.
 Here's a great article about general etiquette that may be helpful if you've never attended an event like this:

 * taken from: http://www.dancefacts.net/dance-history/history-of-dance/